Opinion: Farmer's final poem for the Prime Minister for 2021 - NZ Herald

 Opinion: East Coast farmer and bush poet Graeme Williams is back with his final poem for Prime Minister Jacinda Ardern for the year.
-Williams has been a favourite with The Country's listeners in 2021, making it to the top 10 most popular interviews of the year.
+Williams has been a favourite with The Country's listeners in 2021, making it to the top 10 most popular interviews of the year three times.

 Three letters to you I've sent.